tharunShiv/tharunshiv-blog/src/content/paarthene-mookutthi-amman-song-lyrics-with-meaning.md

 You are not in the decorations<br/>
 and definitely not in evil ego minds<br/>
-but always present in the minds of people who do not even a drop of bad thoughts and with pure love<br>
+but always present in the minds of people who do not even have a drop of bad thoughts and are with pure love<br>

 _Unardhen unaiye unaiye_<br/>
 _Marandhen yenaye enaye_